openplayerjs/openplayerjs/README.md

 The methods supported by the OpenPlayer instance are:

+Method | Description
 --- | ---
 play | xx

 ### Events

 Since OpenPlayer is based on HTML5 media, the way to trigger events is using the video/audio tag.

 Using the code above, you can attach/dispatch any valid event, using [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), like this:

 ```javascript
 player.element.addEventListener('ended', function() {